 Let’s take a look at an example to clear this up:

-If you have questions about how your military retirement pay and compensation benefits work, please call the Berry Law Firm at (888) 883-2483.
+If you have questions about how your military retirement pay and compensation benefits work, please call the Berry Law at (888) 883-2483.
 Our office specializes in helping Veterans who qualify to get the maximum amount of VA disability compensation benefits available to them.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.